keremergener/PanWFS/README.md

 - Add `PanWFS_MonopoleBuf` for arbitrary loudspeaker positions from a Buffer.
 - Add `PanWFS_CardioidBuf` for irregular arrays.
-- Add validation plots comparing pseudo-UGen and C++ UGen output.
-- Add help files: `.schelp`.
-- Add example SynthDefs for 8-channel, 64-channel, and 192-channel systems.
+- Add `PanWFS_MonopoleSquare` for square arrays.
-- Add benchmark comparisons between pseudo-UGen and real UGen versions.
+- Add reverb algorythms.

 ---